This article originally appeared on VICE US

 Breakups suck, and they're not something only people in sexual relationships experience.
 Remember that one season of Entourage where E went rogue and tried managing clients other than his BFF Vinny Chase?
-That type of stuff happens to everyone at some point, though the average friendship rift typically doesn't involve famous people (or flagrant use of the word "bro"), even if the fall-out is equally melodramatic or mundane.
+That type of stuff happens to everyone at some point, though the average friendship rift typically doesn't involve famous people (or fragrant use of the word "bro"), even if the fall-out is equally melodramatic or mundane.

 Shit happens, people get older, and friendship bracelets eventually tear.
 Even if the specs are petty, the way we feel after these platonic breakups go down is legitimately painful and can haunt us for years.
 Sometimes we learn stuff from the experiences and move on, other times we don't.
 Below are a series of anecdotes that detail the messy entrails left after particularly brutal best friend breakups.